 The Cybersecurity certificate is designed to prepare individuals for career advancement or entry-level employment in the field Information Technology security specialist.
 This program provides the basic concepts, knowledge and skills, techniques, and language of the different ways in which a cyber-attack can affect physical security in a broad range of sectors, that prepare for employment in Information Systems & Network Security.
-Courses completed can be applied to the Associate of Applied Science (A.A.S.) degree in Technology.
+Credits earned in this program apply to the Associate of Applied Science (A.A.S) in Computer Information Systems Technology.
 Holders of this certificate may pursue entry-level employment.